jimburton/CI505/labs/CABAL.md

 MkPasswd$ cabal run mkPasswd -- --help
 ```

-This is how you would run the program during development. `cabal` can also install it
+This is how you would run the program during development. `cabal` can
-permanently into `~/.cabal/bin`.
-Install the program and run it:
+also install your programs permanently into `~/.cabal/bin`.
+Install
+the program and run it:

 ```
 MkPasswd$ cabal install